olamilekanadesoye/TradeZone_Analytics/README.md

 ## Data Cleaning Process

 After profiling the data, it made it easier to clean data to ensure quality and conisistency for accurate analysis.
 Like profiling, this process follows a structured approach.
-All tables were cleaned into a VIEW rather than creating another table to preverse the original data and encorage flexibility.
+All tables were cleaned into a VIEW rather than creating another table to preverse the original data and encourage flexibility.
 Each VIEW was created with CREATE OR REPLACE VIEW and named as cleaned_prefix, for example cleaned_sellers and cleaned_orders.

 ### Step 1: Standardize Text Columns

 **Tables affected:** customers, sellers, products

-**Issues Found:** Text columns across multiple tables contained inconsitent values, typos, inconsitent casing, and abbreviations.
+**Issues Found:** Text columns across multiple tables contained inconsistent values, typos, inconsistent casing, and abbreviations.
 Specific cases have been explained in data profling section above in city columns of customers and sellers table amd category column of products tables

 **Decision:** INITCAP, TRIM, CASE, Nested REPLACE functions to standardize all text values.
 CASE WHEN was used to expand abbreviations into full reabable values